 - Pain and suffering.
 The compensation for pain and suffering and inconvenience depends on the extent of your injuries.
-In car accident cases, this type of compensation can only be pursued for significant and permanent loss injuries or death.
+In unfortunate events such as car accident cases, this type of compensation can only be pursued for significant and permanent loss injuries or death.
 It's hard to put a dollar amount on your pain and suffering.
 That's why, you could prove pain and suffering with your medical bills, records, and pictures of your scars.

 - Mental anguish and emotional distress.
-This type of non-economic damages cover different forms of emotional distress that resulted from your accident, for example, shock, humiliation, or embarrassment.
+This type of non-economic damages covers different forms of emotional distress that resulted from your accident, for example, shock, humiliation, or embarrassment.

 - Loss of consortium.
 This type of compensation can be awarded for loss of marital benefits, including companionship, sexual relations, affection, and comfort.